 While getting to know “who you are” is a crucial first step in your career plan, you also need to know what kinds of jobs are available in your career choice.
 This will depend on several factors, including how much preparation you are willing to do first, where you want to live, what salary you need to make, and other considerations.

 A good place to get started understanding the job market is the Bureau of Labor Statistics' Occupational Outlook Handbook (available online or in book form).
-You can also find information on local industries from the chamber of commerce in the city or town where you want to live.
+You can also find information on local industries from the chamber of commerce in the city or town where you live.

 Get Exposure To New Career Fields